-- Arbitrators and party representatives are often unsure about the scope of their disclosure The growth of international obligations. business, including larger corporate groups and international law firms, has generated more disclosures and resulted in increased complexity in the analysis of disclosure and conflict of interest issues.
+- 1. Arbitrators and party representatives are often unsure about the scope of their disclosure obligations.
+The growth of international business, including larger corporate groups and international law firms, has generated more disclosures and resulted in increased complexity in the analysis of disclosure and conflict of interest issues.
 Parties have more opportunities to use challenges of arbitrators to delay arbitrations, or to deny the opposing party the arbitrator of its choice.
 Disclosure of any relationship, no matter how minor or serious, may lead to unwarranted or frivolous challenges.
 At the same time, it is important that more information be made available to the parties, so as to protect awards against challenges based upon alleged failures to disclose, and to promote a level playing field among parties and among counsel engaged in international arbitration. - 2.
 Parties, arbitrators, institutions and courts face complex decisions about the information that arbitrators should disclose and the standards to apply to disclosure.
 In addition, institutions and courts face difficult decisions when an objection or a challenge is made after a disclosure.
-There is a tension between, on the one hand, the parties' right to disclosure of circumstances that may call into question an arbitrator's impartiality or independence in order to protect the parties' right to a fair hearing, and, on the other hand, the need to avoid unnecessary challenges against arbitrators in order to protect the parties' ability to select arbitrators of their choosing. - 3.
-It is in the interest of the international arbitration community that arbitration proceedings are not hindered by ill-founded challenges against arbitrators and that the legitimacy of the process is not affected by uncertainty and a lack of uniformity in the applicable standards for disclosures, objections and challenges.
-The 2004 Guidelines reflected the view that the standards existing at the time lacked sufficient clarity and uniformity in their application.
-The Guidelines, therefore, set forth some 'General Standards and Explanatory Notes on the Standards'.
-Moreover, in order to promote greater consistency and to avoid unnecessary challenges and arbitrator withdrawals and removals, the Guidelines list specific situations indicating whether they warrant disclosure or disqualification of an arbitrator.
-Such lists, designated 'Red', 'Orange' and 'Green' (the 'Application Lists'), have been updated and appear at the end of these revised Guidelines.
+There is a tension between, on the one hand, the parties' right to disclosure of circumstances that may eall into question an arbitrator's impartiality or independence in order to protect the parties' right to a fair hearing, and, on the other hand, the need to avoid unnecessary challenges against arbitrators in order to protect the parties' ability to select arbitrators of their choosing.
+I. In international arbitration, arbitrators are required to make disclosures to allow parties to identify and assess potential conflicts of interest, and institutions and national courts to address challenges properly.
+However, this exercise can be difficult, as conflicts questions may be nuanced, and answers are case-specific.
+Accordingly, in 2004, the IBA Arbitration Committee published guidelines on the subject, after having considered a variety of factors, including (i) the fundamental importance of independent and impartial arbitrators, (ii) the principle of party autonomy, (iii) the timing, nature, scope, burden, and other practicalities of disclosures, and (iv) the consequences and costs that could stem from frivolous challenges.